shenek/django-mojeid-auth/README.rst

 External redirect domains
 -------------------------

-By default, redirecting back to an external URL after auth is forbidden.
+By default, redirecting back to an external URL after authentication is forbidden.
 To permit redirection to external URLs on a separate domain, define ALLOWED_EXTERNAL_OPENID_REDIRECT_DOMAINS in your settings.py file as a list of permitted domains::

     ALLOWED_EXTERNAL_OPENID_REDIRECT_DOMAINS = ['example.com', 'example.org']